lupyuen/lupyuen.github.io/src/mastodon.md

 }
 ```

 And if the Mastodon Post already exists for the Board and Config: We __Reply to the Mastodon Post__.
-(To keep the Failed Builds threaded neatly)
+(To keep the Failed Builds threaded neatly, pic below)

 This is how we __Remember the Mastodon Post ID__ (Status ID): [main.rs](https://github.com/lupyuen/nuttx-prometheus-to-mastodon/blob/main/src/main.rs)